The Dark Artifices Book 2

 Ty is one of the more interesting characters in the series.
 Kit seems to understand Ty in a way no one else does, except maybe Livvy.
 They have developed a brotherly bond.
 They have an intimate relationship and often lean on each other.
 Ty confides in Kit and trusts him.
 Kit, used to trusting nobody, including his father, eventually comes to love and trust Ty as well.

 Diana and Gwyn

 When you stop and think about it, especially after completing the book, Diana and Gwyn are perfect for each other for several small reasons and one huge reason.
 I won't dote on the smaller reasons and just hit you with the big one.
 Diana came out as transgender towards the end of the book.
-Gwyn, as with most faeries, does not seem to care about gender, or recognize gender, with matters of love.
+Gwyn, as with most faeries, does not seem to care about gender or recognize gender in matters of love.
 I will be excited to see what Clare has in store for these two in Queen of Air and Darkness.

 Dead is never really dead, is it?
 Even after being killed by Emma, Malcolm finds his way back from the dead.
 He continues his mission of torturing the Blackthorns until he is dispatched for good by someone unlikely.